gkobilansky/headline-tester/docs/widget.md

 <script src="http://localhost:3000/widget/embed.js" data-token="demo"></script>
 ```

-- `data-token` is optional during Phase&nbsp;2; if omitted the loader defaults to
+- `data-token` is required.
+Missing or unknown tokens cause the iframe route to
-  the hard-coded `demo` token.
-Token validation will arrive in Phase&nbsp;3.
+  return 404 so visitors never see an unconfigured widget.
+The `demo` token
+  remains available for local testing.
 - The loader is idempotent.
 Including the tag multiple times on the same page
   will noop after the first successful boot.